chardidathing/juleslab/docs/general.md

 > Linux: Install `ansible` and `ansible-lint` via your package manager.

+### Installation Reccomendations
+> Debian (Headless) and Ubuntu Server are the only supported OS's.
+- Skip the root password setup, it will create a user with sudo privileges.
+- Install Debian with *only* `SSH Server` and `Standard system`

 ### Configuring Box
-> Debian (Headless) and Ubuntu Server are the only supported OS's.
-1. Ensure your box has a static local IPv4 Address.
+- Ensure your box has a static local IPv4 Address.
 If it changes, glhf.
-2.
+- Setup your SSH public key in ~/.ssh/authorized_keys
+    - You can also import pubkeys from github with `ssh-import-id-gh <username>` - Install `ssh-import-id` for this.

+### Set username in `inventory`
+- Change `ansible_user` from `notcharlie` to your username.

 ### Set box IP in `inventory`
 - Change `69.69.69.69` to the local IPv4 IP.